You Can Be Part of Changing Lives by Giving a Simple Shoebox Gift

 In Kosovo the bitter conflict had driven thousands to become refugees.
 The team visited a warehouse where families had found shelter.
 One little boy was very happy—inside his shoebox was a pair of shoes that fit perfectly.
 When he showed his mother she cried, as that morning she had cut cardboard soles to fit his worn-out shoes.
 When she read the “Greatest Gift of All” booklet, she gave her heart to Christ.

-If you would like further information on how to become involved with OCC go to the Samaritan's Purse site.
-The collection week for the shoeboxes is November 17-24 and you can find collection centers for your area at this website.
+If you would like further information on how to become involved with OCC, see the Samaritan's Purse site.
+The collection week for the shoeboxes is in November and you can find collection centers for your area at this website.

 Consider being a part of changing lives through the power of a simple shoebox gift.